agodunov/smarfor-icl/README.md

 The emulation result showed that this strategy, based on the neural network forecast, has an average return of 28% per annum over the past 32 years, which is higher than known results from famous investors in the US market.

-**The conducted research allows me to state that based on stock exchange trading indicators and timely receipt of leading economic indicators, it is possible to predict stock market movements with an accuracy of up to 95%.**
+**The conducted research allows me to state that based on stock trading indicators and timely receipt of leading economic indicators, it is possible to predict stock market movements with an accuracy of up to 95%.**

 ## KNOWN LIMITATIONS
 * This code is not for trading due to lack of last month data in FRED database